 CryoLife's business and future operating results depend in significant part upon the continued contributions of its key technical personnel and senior management, many of who would be difficult to replace.
 CryoLife's business and future operating results also depend in significant part upon its ability to attract and retain qualified management, processing, technical, marketing, sales, and support personnel for its operations.
 Competition for such personnel is intense and there can be no assurance that CryoLife will be successful in attracting and retaining such personnel.
 CryoLife's key employees include its management team, consisting of Steven G. Anderson, President, Chief Executive Officer, and Chairman; D. Ashley Lee, CPA, Executive Vice President, Chief Operating Officer and Chief Financial Officer; Sidney B. Ashmore, Vice President, Marketing; David M. Fronk, Vice President, Clinical Research; Albert E. Heacox, Ph.D., Senior Vice President, Research and Development; and Thomas J. Lynch, J.D., Ph.D., Vice President, Regulatory Affairs and Quality Assurance.
 CryoLife has employment agreements with these key personnel.
 Mr. Anderson's employment agreement, which expires September 3, 2005, provides for payment of \$900,000 if his employment is terminated other than for cause, death, disability, or by him for good reason.
 Mr. Anderson and the Compensation Committee of CryoLife's Board of Directors are currently negotiating a new agreement.
 The others expire in August 2005 or September 2005, except for Mr. Lynch's, which expires in August 2006.
 They provide for payments ranging from \$240,000 to \$360,000 if employment is terminated other than for cause, death, disability, or by the employee for good reason.
-Other than a \$1.5 million life insurance policy on Mr. Anderson, CryoLife does not have key life insurance on these individuals.
-The loss of key employees, the failure of any key employee to perform adequately, or CryoLife's inability to attract and retain skilled employees as needed could have a material adverse effect on CryoLife's business, financial condition, results of operations and cash flows.
+Other than a \$1.5 million life insurance policy on Mr. Anderson, CryoLife's inability to attract and retain skilled employees as needed could have a material adverse effect on CryoLife's business, financial condition, results of operations and cash flows.